Ableton/link/README.md

 | Linux    | Clang 3.6 or GCC 5.2 | libportaudio19-dev                    |

-Other compilers with good C++11 support should work, but are not verified.
+Other compilers with good C++11 support should work but are not verified.

 iOS developers should not use this repo.
 See http://ableton.github.io/linkkit for information on the LinkKit SDK for iOS.